thedavidchu/puzzles/wordle/README.md

 3. There is 0 or >1 'n'
 4. There is 0 or >1 'e'
 5. Whether there is an 's', 'a', 'n', 'e', and 's' in their relative positions

+**Note on ThreeBlueOneBrown's solution**: I think that his solver that uses the softmax function to filter out "unlikely" words is unfair (i.e. it doesn't solve it without intimate knowledge of how the game works).
+This is essentially a hand-wavy way of reproducing the smaller set of words that Wordle uses for its answers.
+It is also an inelegant, parameter-tuning-nightmare-inducing solution.
+It clearly works in practice, but I disagree with its use.

+**Note on eliminating guess words (degenerate cases)**: Imagine the words, "bound", "found", "hound", "mound", "pound", "round", "sound", "wound".
+There are more of these words than the six guesses one gets.
+This means that one cannot pick the "greedy" solution with respect to probability (key: with respect to probability.
+I thought this disproved my optimal substructure, but it doesn't because I assume greedy with respect to eliminating the most).
+This _does_ show the limitations of the maximimum-probability heuristic solution (i.e. picking the most "probable" word).
+But obviously, to eliminate the most words, one would have to eliminate the first letters of these words multiples at a time (e.g. pick a word with as many of the first letters as possible).
+This is not immediately obvious.